 - How might arts-based research practices from other fields influence your work?

-- Given that critical research methods and practices feature a substantive focus on instigating social action, what are some examples of critical-activist arts-based research outcomes serving as models of social justice and public engagement—whether rethinking global and intellectual contexts, critiquing contemporary events, problematizing norms, or contesting ideologies?
+- What are examples of critical-activist arts-based research outcomes serving as models of social justice and public engagement—whether rethinking global and intellectual contexts, critiquing contemporary events, problematizing norms, or contesting ideologies?

-- What are some unnamed methodologies for conducting social and educational research that can be extrapolated from your explorations as an arts-based researcher?
+- What are some unnamed methodologies for conducting social research that can be extrapolated from your explorations as an arts-based researcher?

 - How do new ABR methodologies facilitate the address of new research questions?

 We welcome additional topics that interested participants may want to suggest.

 Facilitators at each session will be responsible for posing insightful and thought-provoking questions or concerns to start the conversation.
 They will then serve as moderators, keeping the dialogue on topic, and facilitating the collaborative contribution of all roundtable and panel participants.